vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 becomes sole ruler of earth; HV II.
 687 (from Pad.).
 Bhūmivrata--on śu.
 14th; worship of Sun acc. to procedure of

-Lingavrata and fast in honour of Śiva; offer saffron,
+Liṅgavrata and fast in honour of Śiva; offer saffron,

 List of vratas